appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 xcrun simctl runtime list 2>/dev/null
 ```

-If you determine that certain watchOS or tvOS runtimes are not needed, you can delete them to free up disk space:
+If you determine that certain iOS, watchOS, tvOS or visionOS(xrOS) runtimes are not needed, you can delete them to free up disk space:

 ```bash
 xcrun simctl runtime delete <runtime_id>